This post may contain affiliate links, from which we earn an income.

 Rome has a beautiful Mediterranean climate with hot and sticky summers and cool winters.
 Temperatures in July and August can easily exceed 30°c with high humidity levels but these are also the busiest times for tourists to visit.

 Spring and autumn are by far the best times times to visit, for kinder temperatures and quieter attractions.
-Try for April or May (avoiding Easter) or October and November, when the light is at its most luminescent and you’ll get the best deals on places to stay.
+Try for April or May (avoiding Easter) or September and October when the light is at its most luminescent.
+Visit Rome in winter and and you’ll get the best deals on places to stay and attractions, with cheaper flights too.

 Where to Stay in Rome